English as a Second Language (ESL) Project

 CLEO developed 26 activity kits with classroom materials for teachers and learners in Adult ESL and Language Instruction for Newcomers to Canada (LINC) classes.
 The materials are meant to enhance what newcomers know about their legal rights and responsibilities, and to provide information about where and how to access legal help in their community.
 View resources

 In partnership with the Ontario Federation of Indian Friendship Centres and Aboriginal Legal Services of Toronto, CLEO developed a booklet and poster about the right of Aboriginal peoples, based on a case called Gladue, to have a judge take their background into account when setting bail or deciding on a sentence.
 View resources

 Learn, Grow, Connect Conference

 Held in September 2008, the conference brought together people who develop and deliver information to help their clients and communities understand their legal rights.
 The conference offered participants the opportunity to gain practical skills and knowledge from experts and share best practices.
-Conference materials and videotaped sessions are available on the conference website.

 Your Rights.
 Your Language.

 Guided by an advisory group composed of front-line staff from community agencies that serve a number of ethno-racial communities, CLEO developed a collection of print, online, and audio materials meant to reach marginalized communities with critical legal information.
 The materials were produced in Chinese, Arabic, Tamil, Urdu, Spanish and Somali, as well as English and French.
 View resources